GGP1/kure/README.md

 #### Docker

-> The image doesn't have an X server installed and hence, clipboard utilities are not available.
-Apart from that, everything works as expected.
+> Use volumes `-v <volume-name>:/root/.kure` to persist the data on the host machine.
+>
+> Mount your database and configuration file to the container using bind mounts: `-v /path/to/data:./root/.kure`.
+Any write into the bind mount will be propagated back to the Docker host.
 ```
-docker run -it gastonpalomeque/kure:0.1.0 sh
+docker run -it gastonpalomeque/kure sh
 ```

 #### Compìle from source